Classic Ireland - 10 Days

 Day 5

 Doolin - Inis Oirr - Burren National Park - Galway.
-Today begins with a trip to Inis Oirr, the smallest and most isolated of the Aran Islands, where it feels as if time stands still.
-Uncover its pristine white-sand beaches, ancient ruins, and charming villages.
+Today we continue along the Wild Atlantic Way with a ferry trip to Inis Oírr, the smallest of the Aran Islands.
+Here, you can explore quiet beaches, ancient ruins and small villages that offer a glimpse into traditional island life.

 Day 6